baoduong1011/99Tech_Code_Challenge_Duong_Tuan_Bao/readme.md

 ## Link Demo ##
 https://99-tech-code-challenge-duong-tuan-b-azure.vercel.app/

+## The app supports sound to make it more vivid, you can turn on the speaker to listen ##

 # 99Tech Code Challenge #1 #

 Note that if you fork this repository, your responses may be publicly linked to this repo.